nullprogram.com/blog/2012/12/06/

 The specific expansion is implementation-dependent, but, for example,

-when the first argument is a
+setf could expand into a setq when the first argument is a

 symbol.
-New generalized references can be defined with defsetf
+New generalized references can be defined with defsetf.

 In my case, a simple macro expansion can fill the role.
 Below, the